SL34K/fortniteIOSsignup/README.md

 CATCHALL FILE = USE WITH A CATCHALL DOMAIN - EDIT the DOMAIN TO YOUR DOMAIN.

 GMAIL FILE - Enter your gmail prefix (if your gmail is github@gmail.com your prefix would be github) between then ''.

+Install the dependencies with pip in the dependensies file (use google)